 You have to know which word (or keywords) you want to be associated with.
 If we say a particular word, we will think of a name.
-This is exactly what you have to do, you have to turn around this word that will build your product.
+This is exactly what you have to do, you have to be ultra-focused on this word on which you will build your product.

 Think about that too, if you’re on the social network LinkedIn.
 When we talk about SEO, who do you think of?
 How about entrepreneurship?
 If you have names in mind on particular topics, influencers that you think of, that’s exactly what you need to do: have a topic that as soon as you hear it, people think of you.

-You need to be a media referent.
-And if you think you’re not good enough, have the “impostor syndrome”, we have a solution too 😜.
+You need to be a key player in the media when it comes to your topic.
+And if you think you’re not good enough, and have the infamous “impostor syndrome”, we have just the cure for that😜.

-You have to take the plunge, you have to be in action, you have to go and say to yourself: “Ok, I have the imposter syndrome but I’m trying to get there”.
+You have to take the plunge, you have to be in the thick of the action, you have to go and say to yourself: “Ok, I have the imposter syndrome but I’m trying to get there”.
 And you try on different channels.
-You have to listen for any new opportunities.
+You have to keep an eye out for new opportunities.

 Why these two platforms?
 Because their algorithm doesn’t take into account the number of followers you have and therefore you can very well make 1 million views.

 Here we are talking about audience acquisition and not customer acquisition.
-These two platforms, you should focus 💡 on one of these channels for 3 to 6 months.
+With these two platforms, you should focus on posting consistently on just one platform for 3 to 6 months.
 Once you’ve broken through, you’ll move the audience to a channel where you can have more retention like: